 3G disappears, what does it mean for me?

-By the end of 2024, the obsolete 3G network will be switched off in order to fully commit to new mobile network technologies.
+At the end of 2024, the obsolete 3G network will be switched off in order to fully commit to new mobile network technologies.

 The discontinuation of 3G allows us to free up space to consolidate and scale up the faster 4G and 5G networks, so that soon you will use the most powerful, secure and energy-efficient mobile network.